2014 Bradenton Results

 What classes do you have at the events?

 We run 8 points classes and a rookie class, which gives virtually any gen3 HEMI® build a chance to be competitive.
 At every event, we have time set aside first thing for open runs.
 During this time frame, see what your car is doing/capable of to decide which of the below classes you are going to run.
 If your car is stuck between class indexes, most prefer to run in the slower of the two so they have a chance at winning.
 Keep in mind, being close to the class Index usually is good enough as you can really make up some time at the line with a good reaction time on the PRO Tree.
-Your entry fee includes a total of 2 classes, bracket and any other class (a 2nd tech card may be purchased at a reduced race to compete in 2 heads up classes and bracket) Cars slower than 13.00 may double enter Bracket Class.

 • HEMI Outlaw (1/8th mile heads up)